BenJaminB1ue/carriage_number_detection_using_OpneCV/README.md

 ## License
 The project is freely available for free non-commercial use, and may be redistributed under these conditions.
-For commercial queries, please drop an e-mail at 750166816@qq.com.
+For commercial queries, please drop an e-mail at yihewu@njust.edu.cn.
 We will send the detail agreement to you.